 • Simon Says

 Ready for a Better Banking Experience?

 Open a SoFi Checking and Savings Account and start earning 1% APY on your cash!

 It can be tempting–and easy–to spend a lot creating a memorable birthday party.

 But with just a few cost-cutting strategies, such as trimming your guestlist, shifting the time of the party, choosing an inexpensive venue, and organizing some free games, you can throw a festive birthday bash without breaking the bank.

 You can also make birthday celebrations more affordable by setting a budget and saving up in advance.

-If you’re looking to start saving, opening a SoFi Money® cash management account can be a good option.
-With SoFi Money’s “vaults” feature, you can separate your savings from your spending while earning competitive interest on all of your money.
+If you’re looking to start saving, opening a SoFi Checking and Savings® online bank account can be a good option.
+With SoFi Checking and Savings’s “vaults” feature, you can separate your savings from your spending while earning up to up to 3.25% APY on all of your money.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.